Special Occasion

 1. Dress Up—But Keep It You

-Graduations typically don’t come with a strict dress code, and every school has its own unique vibe.
+Graduations usually don’t come with a strict dress code, and every school has its own unique vibe.
 But since it’s such a meaningful milestone, it’s nice to take things up a notch.

 I always say: dress like you’re going somewhere special, but not like you’re heading to a gala.
-Think polished but easy—something you could wear to church or an important day at the office.
+Think polished but easy—something you could wear to a nice brunch, church or an important day at the office.

 • A simple dress: Knee or midi length, in a color or print that flatters you.